SE2GroupAlphaGameOfLife/GameOfLife/README.md

 Navigate to our [How to Play](https://github.com/SE2GroupAlphaGameOfLife/GameOfLife/wiki/How-to-Play) section in the Wiki for a detailed guide.

-## Contribution

 We are always open to contributions.
 If you have any ideas or find any bugs, feel free to open an issue or submit a pull request.
-Please read the [CONTRIBUTING.md](https://github.com/SE2GroupAlphaGameOfLife/GameOfLife/blob/main/CONTRIBUTING.md) for more information on how to contribute.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute.

 ## License